kopiro/homebridge-playstation/README.md

 Once you've done that, go to Settings > System > Remote Play > Link Device and provide the PIN code.

-Cool, now just restart the HomeBridge instance, and your PlayStation should be visible in the Home app.
+Now just restart the HomeBridge instance, and your PlayStation should be visible in the Home app.

 ## Parameters